JerrodBolton/Practice/README.md

 # Practice

-Practice on things we have learned in the class of 201

-JavaScript Review 1 - Functions and Loops
-This 5 challenge review covers core JavaScript concepts and is expected to take Students 1.5 hr or less
+JavaScript Review 2 - Functions, Loops, Object Literals This 5 challenge review covers core JavaScript concepts and is expected to take Students 1.5 hr or less

 Directions
-Create a new public GitHub repository called javascript-concept-review-level-1 Clone repository and copy the contents of this README file to your README Create index.html,style.css, and main.js files in your project Code your answers to each of the 5 questions using the Standard JavaScript Template described below:
+Create a new public GitHub repository called javascript-concept-review-level-2 Clone repository and copy the contents of this README file to your README Create index.html,style.css, and main.js files in your project Code your answers to each of the 5 questions using the Standard JavaScript Template described below: